Best Tires for Driving in the Snow – 5 Best Snow Tires

 Michelin

 People in areas where snow is occasional or light will find a great deal with the X-Ice Xi3s.
-You won’t want these tires if you are hitting a hard long winter in the Upper Peninsula of Michigan, but those in maybe Northern Virginia/DC with light snows and heavy ice will love these long-lasting tires.
+You won’t want these tires if you are hitting a hard winter in the Upper Peninsula of Michigan, but those in maybe Northern Virginia/DC with light snow and heavy ice will love these long-lasting tires.
 For the cost, you really can’t complain.
 You may hear many naysayers against these tires, but not everyone can afford Hakkas or Pilots.
 Throw these X-Ice Xi3s winter tires on your car for those cold months.
 You’ll feel a little bit more in control than having those stockall-terrain tires on your vehicle.

 Pros